alex-karev/godot-rgmap/README.md

 * Midpoint ellipse: <https://www.geeksforgeeks.org/midpoint-ellipse-drawing-algorithm/>
 * Doxygen theme: <https://jothepro.github.io/doxygen-awesome-css/>
 * Godot cpp API: <https://github.com/godotengine/godot-cpp>

+## Contributing
+You are welcome to fork this repo and to create pull requests

 ## License
 Distributed under the MIT License.
 See LICENSE for more information